AbstractXan/abstractxan/src/website.md

 - 2. The props that we pass from component to component will never change within the child component -- they can change within the parent but not within the child
 State
 - 1. Attributes that we will want to change within the life of a component
 - 2. To collect data from multiple children, or to have two child components communicate with each other, you need to declare the <b>shared state</b> in their parent component instead.
 The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.
+Example: [](#tutorial_checklist)

 Last Updated : 31 Oct 2020
 ## Kubernetes